KenyC/Shajara/Readme.md

 In the text field:
    - Press Enter to copy to clipboard
-   - Press Tab to move to next node
+   - Press Tab to move to next node (next in the sense of reverse Polish notation, i.e. ascendants follow descendants)

 Buttons:
    - C : clear node labels
    - I : if you copied a string representation of a tree from another program, imports the tree into Shajara (only QTree for now).

+# Options

+Two customizations files are available in the "options/" folder.
+They are "options/style/style.json" (for tree display style) and "options/behavior/behavior.json" (for button mapping, experimental).

 # Installation